AlexIoannides/kubernetes-mlops/README.md

 ```

 - the `seldon-core` Python package must be installed (we use `pipenv` to manage dependencies as discussed above and in the Appendix below); and,
-- the container starts by running the Seldon service using the `seldon-core-microservice` entry-point provided by the `seldon-core` package, as can be seen from `seldon-ml-score-component/DockerFile`,
+- the container starts by running the Seldon service using the `seldon-core-microservice` entry-point provided by the `seldon-core` package - both this and the point above can be seen the `DockerFile`,

 ```docker
 FROM python:3.6-slim